The affine Yangian of $\mathfrak{gl}_1$ revisited: Representation theory via the Hilbert scheme

-This lemma is a \emph{cohomological analogue} of~\cite[Lemma 3.1, Proposition 3.1]{FT}.
-Using this result, proof of Theorem~\ref{DIa} reduces to a routine verification of the relations (Y0)-(Y6) in the fixed point basis.
-The only non-trivial relation is actually (Y3).
-A similar issue in the $K$-theory case was resolved by~\cite[Lemma 4.1]{FT}.
-We conclude this section by proving an analogous result.
+This is a ``cohomological'' analogue of~\cite[Lemma 3.1, Proposition 3.1]{FT}.
+Using this result, proof of Theorem~\ref{DIa} is reduced to a routine verification of the relations (Y0--Y6) in the fixed point basis.
+The only non-trivial relation is (Y3).
+A similar issue in the case of $K$-theory was resolved by~\cite[Lemma 4.1]{FT}.
+We conclude this section by proving an analogous result: